Baby Food Recipes to Start With

 - Mash the banana using a small fork or strain it.

-Bananas are also great to-go snack for babies.
+Bananas are also a great to-go snack for babies.
 Bring one and a small spoon in your baby bag.
-Just scrape out some pulp and give to your baby.
+Just scrape out some pulp and give it to your baby.

 Don't let your baby bite the banana peel.
 Non-organic bananas are grown using loads of pesticides!